 Alcohol is prohibited.
 I can only guess at the reasons why the health department prescribes this rule.
 Is it to avoid drunken and rowdy hotel guests?
 I can well imagine how hard it is to stop heavily intoxicated farang when they just want to get out in a drunken stupor.

 Communication with the hotel

 A QR code links the LINE app on the smartphone with the reception desk.
 However, I only used this for written documents.
-Otherwise, I found direct communication via the house phone much faster and more effective.
+The direct communication via the house phone was much faster and more effective.

 The staff spoke good English.

 Both smart TVs are huge by my standards since I usually watch movies on the computer.
 The program includes over 30 channels.
 Because the TV signal was also very unstable, I did not bother with it at all.

 Often I read the recommendation to bring an HDMI cable to connect the computer to the TV.

 Wi-Fi is not really fast and thus not sufficient for streaming movies in 4K.
 However, it was perfectly fine for my needs.
 Including watching clips on YouTube or in the media library.